cantorandball/cantorandball.com/README.md

 We’re using gulpjs for the build pipeline.

-**The following commands are run from inside the project directory**.
+**The following commands are run from inside the project directory.
+You’ll need nodejs installed.**.

 To get started: